monsoonmaelstrom/book2/book2.md

 “I know,” he states before falling silent.
 Waiting.

 “I hate when you do that.
-When you stand there and wait like it’s inevitable that I’m going to tell you.
+When you stand there and wait like it’s inevitable I’m going to tell you.
 It’s not.”

 “I know.”

 “I hate this magical connection between us!”
 I burst out, and I see the look of hurt that flashes across his face before he’s able to cover it up with a disinterested mask.
 “No, it’s not like that,” I reach out for his hand.
 He doesn’t offer his back, but doesn’t pull away when I take it anyway.
 “That came out wrong.
 I love you, but I hate this.
 I hate that if I die, you die.
-I can’t… it’s a lot of responsibility that I never wanted, and I’m pretty sure I’m going to screw up eventually, and get you killed.
+I can’t… it’s a lot of responsibility I never wanted, and I’m pretty sure I’m going to screw up eventually, and get you killed.
 It seems inevitable.
 I don’t want you to die because I’m careless or unlucky,” I say softly.

 “I feel like anything I can say to that is going to make you angry.”